tomchavakis/encrypto/README.md

 ## Application - Instructions

-### 1. FilesEncryption.Core
+### 1. Encrypto

-This Application is .NET Core Application.
-The main purpose is to encrypt or decrypt a folder or unique file using AES 256 Encryption Algorithm.
+This Application is dotnet tool and .net core 2.1 Application.

+The main purpose of this tool is to encrypt or decrypt a folder(s) or unique file(s) using AES 256 Encryption Algorithm.
+Data will be encrypted with your preferred password.

 ## Usage